MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ### Create a Shared Folder

 Shared folders expose a directory from the container host to the container.
-When a shared folder has been created, any files placed in the shared folder will be available in the container.
-A shared folders will be used in this example to copy the Nano Server IIS packages into the container so that IIS can be installed.
+When a shared folder has been created, any files placed in the shared folder are available in the container.
+A shared folder is used in this example to copy the Nano Server IIS packages into the container.
+These packages will then be used to install.
 For more information on shared folder see [Managing Container Data](../management/manage_data.md).

 Create a directory on the container host that will be shared with the container.